Gromov-Witten and Welschinger invariants of del Pezzo varieties: The sign problems

-It can be shown that the liftings of $\alpha$ in the principal $Pin^-_2$-bundle $\alpha^*(Pin^-(T\R \Sigma))$ are either all loops or all non-closed paths. \end{remark} By definition, the function $s_{\mathfrak{p}_{\R \Sigma}}$ is additive on disjoint unions of embedded circles and does not depend on the orientation of $\alpha$.
-We can deform an union of immersed circles in $\R \Sigma$ such that all their intersections and self-intersections are transverse.
-The rule of smoothing a transverse intersection is shown in Figure \ref{fig-smoothing}.
+By definition, the function $s_{\mathfrak{p}_{\R \Sigma}}$ is additive on disjoint unions of embedded circles and does not depend on the orientation of $\alpha$.
+A union of immersed circles in $\R \Sigma$ can be deformed such that all their intersections and self-intersections are transverse.
+The rule of smoothing a transverse intersection is shown in Figure~\ref{fig-smoothing}.